domRiddle/ASF/Escrow.md

 **Q:** Why do you need a phone number, if 2FA is supposed to be ASF module?

 **A:** Becuase Valve requires confirmed phone number to enable 2FA, regardless if you like it or not.
+It's used only once, during linking.

 ***